 Now that you’re familiar with some of the best ISUPs out there, it’s time to consider which product is best for your needs with the help of this handy buyer’s guide.

-After reading this, you’ll have a better understanding of the differences between products and how different features play into the overall functionality of your new inflatable SUP.
+After reading this guide, you’ll have a better understanding of the differences between products and how different features play into the overall functionality of your new inflatable SUP.

 Things to consider before making a purchase:

 1. Inflatable vs Hard Board

 In the world of paddle boarding, there are two board types to choose between.
 You can go with the old standby and get a hard board, or you can opt for a newer inflatable product.
 Each comes with its own benefits and drawbacks.

 The obvious benefits of an inflatable board are that they’re super easy to store and pack with you.
 Most are under 20 kg in weight, with some, like the Goosehill Sailor Inflatable SUP, considerably lighter than this.
 They also pack down into a compact carrying bag that is easier to fit in the boot and plenty easy to store in the house or garage.

 Inflatable boards also tend to be more durable due to their less rigid nature.
 This same aspect makes them safer for the rider since it doesn’t hurt nearly as much to fall onto an ISUP.
 That extra spring in the board also helps keep your legs from getting fatigued during long trips.

 It used to be that hard boards were preferred for surfing and racing, but newer ISUPs made with advanced materials are quickly closing the gap on which board is faster and more maneuverable.

 If you’re after a SUP to use for leisurely padding, touring your local river, or novice paddle board surfing, then an inflatable SUP is the way to go.